matthewfranglen/feature-to-production-presentation/NOTES.md

 Overview
 --------

-This will cover how a feature makes it into production.
+This will cover how an idea makes it into production.
 The audience is the Masters students of Sussex University.
 They are good theoretically however have limited practical experience.

- - How are features created and defined
+ - How are ideas created and defined
  - Implementation
     - Design
     - Coding